Hrppp/Hrppp/README.md

-- 👋 Hi, I’m Kirvy Mecayer
+- 👋 Hi, I’m Kirvy Mecayer from HUMSS 12-C and

 This is for MIL Performance Task only.

 <!---